 As the world is bracing itself for autonomous driving, car manufacturers have been working vigorously to ensure that their cars are more connected.
-I’ve mentioned before how the likes of Volvo are able to send road conditions and other such information to the cloud, which can then send data to other Volvo cars, emergency services and more.
+For example, the likes of Volvo can send road conditions and other such information to the cloud, which can then send data to other Volvo cars, emergency services and more.
 Well, that’s just a small anecdote.

-All manufacturers are ensuring their cars become more connected with other vehicles, pedestrians, trams, animals and more.
+All manufacturers ensure their cars become more connected with other vehicles, pedestrians, trams, animals and more.
 Here are a few examples.
 In Japan, Mazda worked on technologies that allow their cars to communicate with trams before the vehicle crosses the tramlines.
-Volvo has been working in different countries around the world to enable their vehicles to recognise the presence of certain animals like moose or kangaroos on the side of the road to aid in reducing crashes with said animals.
+Volvo has been working in different countries worldwide to enable their vehicles to recognise the presence of certain animals like moose or kangaroos on the side of the road to aid in reducing crashes with said animals.
 In addition, any car with adaptive cruise control recognises other cars in front of it and automatically applies the brakes if required.

 The motor industry is advancing massively in connected driving.
 Cars can now be demobilised remotely through phone apps, and driving data can be examined from the luxury of your home.
 You can also check if your car is locked from anywhere in the world.

-Some watches are able to track our locations, the number of steps we take, monitor our pulse and much more.
+Some watches can track our locations, the number of steps we take, monitor our pulse and much more.
 It collects this data and can send it to an app on your phone or elsewhere as chosen.

 Similarly, cities are turning to IoT to ensure better services and efficiency to their citizens.
 Traffic providers, service providers, and governments communicate and discuss solutions to change cities’ approaches to the environment, transport, safety, utilities, health, tourism, and much more.
 Above is a nice video from Microsoft that explains the angle of smart buildings.